dxrgrabowski/dxrgrabowski.github.io/source/_drafts/3-tiniest-elf.md

 ```
 The `.` section is irrelevant to our program, but we need to specify its address so that the linker knows where to put the headers.
 ### .shstrtab
 While trying to remove the .shstrtab section with ``objcopy --removesection`` or with ``strip -R`` nothing changed.
-Likewise, GNU linker (ld) did not respond to discard this section, it just inserted it.
+Likewise, GNU Linker (ld) did not respond to discard this section, it just inserted it.
 LLVM linker (ld.lld), on the other hand, informs us with the following error message: discarding .shstrtab section is not allowed.

 The .shstrtab section is mandatory because the section names are stored as references to this section name table.
 So as long as there is at least one section in an ELF file, there must be a .shstrtab section.